jll123567/NoAIArtMod/README.md

 - `Black`: An almost black.
 - `DarkBlue`: The unity default blue when you don't specify a skybox.
 - `Default`(or any name not used above): The default unity procedural skybox.

+Each object in the world's objects is specified with a `SearchType` and `SearchPattern`.
+The pattern depends on the type, which can be:

+- `Name`: Name of the game object.
+- `Index`: Integer index (as a string) of the game object.
+- `IndexRange`: String with the starting and ending indexes (inclusive) as well as excluded indicies of objects.
+  - For example: removing objects 2 through 6 but not 3 or 5 would be an index range "2, 6, 3, 5".

+The search only works on one level of the hirarchy of the scene at a time, starting at the scene root.
+To remove a child of an object, you have to list the parent objects, then list the child with the `Children` property.

+For each object the `Behavior` specifies what the mod should do with the object

+There are four available `Behavior`s:

+ - `nothing`: Do nothing to this object.
+This is the default if you don't specifiy a behavior.
+ - `delete`: Destroy this object (and it's children).
+ - `no-render`: Destory this object's `MeshRenderer`s and `SkinnedMeshRenderer`s.
+ - `change-material`: Change the materials of this object to the Default Standard material.
+   - You can specify `MaterialReplacementIndicies` as a list of the materials to replace on the renderer, so you don't replace everything.

+Check [This](https://github.com/jll123567/NoAIArtMod/blob/main/BlockLists/AIList.json) blocklist for an example.

 ## Building
 1. Clone this repo.